JustinOros/spec-card/README.md

 ```
 spec-card/
 ├── index.html      ← the entire app
-└── bg.jpg       ← background wallpaper (optional, replace with your own)
+├── bg.jpg          ← background wallpaper (optional, replace with your own)
+└── screenshot.jpg  ← shown in this README
 ```

 ---